MarcBruins/MLPAutoComplete-Xamarin-iOS/README.md

 var field = autoTextField;
 field.Setup (new MyDataSource ());
 ```
-If you want to use the alghoritm set second parameter to true
+If you want to use the sorting alghoritm set second parameter to true

 ```sh
 var field = autoTextField;